JulianKarrer/kishte/README.md

 1. If you have not installed NodeJS and Yarn yet, do so.
 Use `yarn install` in the /client directory to install required packages.
 You might have to use `$(npm bin)/electron-rebuild` or `.\node_modules\.bin\electron-rebuild.cmd` on Windows to adjust the packages to the version of Node on your system.

 2. Start the application with `yarn start` or modify the source code for the backend in `main.js`, the frontend in `renderer.js` or change `index.html` and `index.css` to change the look of the app.

+3. Use `yarn dist` to generate an updated executable